benhook1013/space-game/DESIGN.md

   will slot in later milestones.
 - Flutter overlays handle menus and the HUD so UI stays outside the game loop.
 - A `GameState` enum tracks **menu → playing → paused → game over** transitions.
-- `SpaceGame` exposes `ValueNotifier`s for score, health and high score so overlays can react without touching the game loop.
+- `SpaceGame` exposes `ValueNotifier`s for score, minerals, health and high score so overlays can react without touching the game loop.
 - Asset paths live in a central `assets.dart` registry and tunable numbers live in `constants.dart` to avoid magic strings or numbers.